 Prevention of kwashiorkor

-An adequate diet containing enough carbohydrates, fats that must provide 10% of the total caloric needs and proteins that make up for the 15% of the caloric intake.
+Prevention is through an adequate diet containing sufficient carbohydrates, fats that provide 10% of the total caloric needs, and proteins that makeup 15% of the caloric intake.
 Proteins can be found in the following foods:

 - Lean meat

 Marasmus is a type of malnutrition primarily caused by a deficiency in calories and energy.
 There is a severe deficiency of nearly all nutrients, especially protein, carbohydrates, and lipids.

 It is commonly seen in the following areas:

 - Urban slums and shantytowns of developing countries

 - Countries with higher illiteracy rates

 Negative energy balance causes marasmus, and this can be due to factors such as: